youngdjn/focal-website/content/position/field-crew-leader/index.md

 ## Employment period

-Late May or early June to late September 2023 (minimum), with potential for extension
+Early June to late September 2023 (minimum), with potential for extension

  ## Compensation